TurpoFIN/FORTUM-CHALLENGE/METHODOLOGY.md

 ## 7. Conclusion

-Our Seq2Seq-based approach with group embeddings provides a robust solution for Fortum's dual-horizon forecasting challenge.
-By combining deep learning with domain-aware feature engineering and external data integration, we deliver predictions that align with operational needs for both day-ahead trading and long-term hedging strategies.

-The model architecture's flexibility allows it to handle both short-term volatility and long-term seasonal patterns while respecting the diverse characteristics of Fortum's 112 customer groups.
-This solution demonstrates how modern machine learning can enhance energy forecasting and support sustainable grid management.
+Our solution demonstrates a pragmatic approach to dual-horizon energy forecasting: deploying deep learning where data permits and intelligent pattern matching where it doesn't.

+**For 48-hour forecasts**, our Seq2Seq architecture with GRU encoders and group embeddings successfully leverages years of hourly data to capture complex temporal patterns, price sensitivities, and group-specific behaviors.
+This ML-based approach delivers accurate short-term predictions critical for day-ahead market operations.

+**For 12-month forecasts**, we recognized that ~13 months of training data is insufficient for reliable neural network training—a model would memorize rather than generalize.
+Instead, we implemented a data-driven historical pattern selection methodology that identifies the most representative consumption cycles from available history.
+This approach provides robust seasonal forecasts based on established consumption patterns while avoiding the risks of overfitting or unstable extrapolation.

+This hybrid strategy—machine learning for data-rich short-term forecasting and intelligent pattern matching for data-constrained long-term forecasting—aligns with both the operational needs of energy trading and the fundamental principles of responsible model deployment.
+As more monthly data becomes available, the pattern-based approach can evolve into a fully ML-driven solution, but the current methodology maximizes forecast reliability given existing data constraints.

+The solution demonstrates how modern forecasting should adapt to data availability while maintaining alignment with business objectives in sustainable grid management.

 ---